 Mac users who want to illustrate a series of events, milestones or deliverables in Keynote can create a basic timeline starting from a 2D Bubble Chart.
 The graphic will, however, require manual formatting, which may become a time-consuming task if it is to be done repeatedly for regular presentations such as project reviews or client meetings.

 Building professional-looking timelines that are easy to update may be simpler with a web-based timeline maker like Office Timeline Online.
 Allowing you to quickly generate your visual, the tool also lets you download it as a native PowerPoint slide and share or present it in meetings.
-On this page, I will demonstrate how to create a timeline both manually in Keynote and automatically with Office Timeline.
-To learn how to make a Gantt chart in Keynote for Mac, please see our Gantt tutorial here.
+On this page, we will demonstrate how to create a timeline both manually in Keynote and automatically with Office Timeline Online.

 Open Keynote and double-click to select your preferred presentation style from the Theme Gallery.
-In my example, I went for a simple, white presentation set on Wide to enhance its display.
+In our example, we went for a simple, white presentation set on Wide to enhance its display.

 To have more room for your graphic, turn the standard Title & Subtitle slide generated by Keynote into a blank one.
 To do this, you need to unselect the first two boxes under the Appearance section of the Format pane on the right.

 Go to Insert → Chart in Keynote's toolbar and select the 2D Bubble chart from the menu that appears.
 Keynote will automatically generate a bubble chart that looks like the one below.

 Select the chart area and click on Edit Chart Data.

 In the Chart Data table that pops up, enter your timeline data as follows:

 i.
 Insert your milestone titles or descriptions in the first row, where you can see the month name auto-populated by Keynote.
 We'd recommend keeping these texts as short as possible so that they’ll fit well on the timeline.